What Private Equity Firms Need to Know About Data Management

-While the tech world is debating whether data is the new oil, it’s certainly clear that the companies who know how to harness its insights are the ones who will succeed.
+While the tech world is debating whether data is the new oil, it’s clear that the companies who know how to harness its insights are the ones who will succeed.

-With no consolidated repository for important information, teams have to spend hours hunting down data, complete time-intensive workarounds, and try to make sense of disconnected facts and figures.
-This approach brings an increased chance of errors and a risk to the firm.
+With no consolidated repository for important information, teams have to spend hours hunting down data, creating time-intensive workarounds, and trying to make sense of disconnected facts and figures.
+This approach increases the chance of errors and a risk to the firm.

-Next, Choose the Right Solution
+Choose the Right Solution

-The key takeaway for private equity firms?
-Develop your data analytics strategy to solve the problems you need solved, not around your current systems.
+If you remember one thing from reading this, make it this: Develop your data analytics strategy to solve the problems you need to be solved, not around your current systems.

 Your data management system should be tailored to the unique demands of private equity.
 When evaluating solutions, ask the following about the platform:

 - How well does it understand our firm’s particular fundraising requirements?